 There may be charges without GST for the movement of the goods from their location to your local Port, then there may be additional charges for movement locally that do include a GST portion.
 There may also be the Import GST content of your products that they have paid on your behalf and are requesting back from you (unless you have a New Zealand Customs deferred GST account).

 To apply these costs to the products you’ve received, you raise a separate purchase order for the freight and transaction link it to your product/stock purchase order.
 Follow these steps:

 First, raise a new purchase order to the freight forwarder.
 Enter “Freight” – this product should be set up as non-stock.
 Once it’s transaction linked, Cin7 converts it to a stock cost.

 You may have some lines that include GST and some that don’t.
-There is no need to type in each and every line, just run one line and sub-total all the costs that include GST, and then do another line an sub-total those without GST.
-For the inclusive it’s important to just leave the accounts column blank, but for the GST exclusive you can select “No GST”.
+There is no need to type in each and every line, just run one line and sub-total all the costs that include GST, and then do another line a sub-total those without GST.
+For the inclusive, it’s important to just leave the accounts column blank, but for the GST exclusive you can select “No GST”.
 The total at the bottom should match what is on their invoice.

 If a portion of your bill involves GST on Imports – set up a new product called GST on Imports (non-stock) and create an Alternative GL account (in settings) to ensure this goes to the GST on Imports account in Xero – this alternative account can be set up to default to this account when you’re creating these freight bills.
-We so this all the time, so get in touch if you would like some help setting it up correctly.
+We do this all the time, so get in touch if you would like some help setting it up correctly.

 Once you’ve created this bill for freight, fully receive and add invoice date/ref and approve – it’s important to complete and save the PO before trying to do the transaction link or it sometimes won’t link.